bharatari/swyft-epsilon/SwyftOnline/README.md

 If changing the total amount on an order, leave the total amount intact just to show how much the order would have costed, and then simply edit the actual amount and then be sure to leave an admin comment of how much the actual amount was originally and how much it was changed to.
 Be aware that changing the total amount doesn't automatically charge the user again for payment methods such as Swyft Debit or Credit Card.
 The recommended course of action is to simply add this as a deduction in the customer's Swyft Debit balance, and allow them to pay it off however they choose.
 #License
+Copyright 2015 Bharat Arimilli.
-SwyftOnline is currently a closed-source project property of Swyft Web Services and Bharat Arimilli.
+Swyft Epsilon Online is currently a closed-source project property of Bharat Arimilli.